italia/spid-cie-oidc-docs/docs/en/seccons_bcps.rst

 Good Practices
 --------------

-In this section we describe some good practices for obtaining the maximum result from the Federation entities.
+In this section we describe some good practices.

 Specializing the OpenID Core and Federation public keys